Research

 Selected project for VisitINPS Fellowship on gender inequalities

 Abstract: In this paper, we empirically examine the role of gender norms in parental leave decisions.
 To this end, we leverage our Gender Norms Index (GNI) measuring municipal-level gender attitudes in Italy based on data from Facebook.
 Intuitively, our methodology generates variation in attitudes within narrowly defined geographical areas, thus allowing to compare individuals facing the same institutional and labor market environments.
 Additionally, rich administrative data enable to control for several worker and firm characteristics that affect individual participation to leave programs.
-We expect to find that living in more gender conservative areas induces female (male) workers to ask for relatively longer (shorter) leaves.
+We expect that being born in more gender-conservative areas induces female workers to request relatively longer leaves.
 We then ask whether such an effect is stronger for women at the top of the wage distribution, since taking a greater share of leave might help them alleviate their sense of ‘guilt’ for having a career.
 Because the loss of work experience is particularly costly for them, long periods of leave may ultimately lead to large career costs.
 As a result, rather than facilitating gender convergence in the labor market, standard leave entitlements might in fact backfire, when interacting with slow-moving gendered norms.

 The Perverse Effects of Rent Control: Evidence From a Large-scale Stringent Regulation in Catalonia

-with Michael Abel (ESCP) and Jaime Luque (ESCP)
+with Michael Abel (ESCP Business School) and Jaime Luque (ESCP Business School)

 Abstract: Using a stringent large-scale policy intervention that capped rental prices in more than 60 municipalities in Catalonia, Spain, we find that rent control initially reduces average rents, but this effect vanishes after one year due to a 30%-32% decline in rental housing supply.
 House sales increase by 13%-18% while house prices decrease by 2.3%-3.7%.
 The reduction in both rental and house prices stems from effects at the bottom of the respective distributions, with no significant effects on rents at the top.
 Conversely, expensive houses experience significant price increases.
 We estimate that working class properties lost 1 billion euros in value as a consequence of rent control, a significant larger amount than the 8 million euros gains from reduced rents for low- and medium-income tenants.
 Inequality also widened because house values at the top quartile of the distribution increased by almost 1.1 billion euros.